I never do any painting on linen so bought a few lengths of different linen grades to try out.

 If you’re going to use cotton or linen canvas for painting you’ll also need to choose between the different grades of smoothness – fine weave, medium weave, coarse weave etc. The more details you aim to have in the painting the smoother you’ll want the canvas to be.

 I also had a half metre of primed medium weave linen.
-Even though it isn’t as smooth as the fine weave I enjoyed painting this bowling shoe just as much as the blue flowers and ladybird.
+Even though it isn’t as smooth as the fine weave I enjoyed painting this bowling shoe just as much as the blue forget-me-not flowers and ladybird.
 It’s cheaper than the fine weave so if a project demanded linen then this is probably what I’d get.

 Frog Painting on Polyester Canvas